How to properly taste whisky

 • Notebook + pen

-• White paper (as a background for color)
+• White paper (as background for color)

 4. Order: